-Text-book: Cohen's Differential Equations.

-8. HISTORY OF MATHEMATICS.
+Text-book: Cohen's Differential Equations. - 8.
+HISTORY OF MATHEMATICS.

-Seniors, three times a week.
-Credit, 3 semester hours.
+Elective for Juniors and Seniors, one hour a week.
+Credit, 1 hour.

-Text-book: Cajori's A History of Mathematics.
+Text-book: Cajori's A History of Mathematics. - 10.
+STATISTICS.

-10. STATISTICS.
 An application of the principles of statistics to the data and problems of economics, industry and education.

-Elective for Juniors and Seniors. .
-Three times a week.
+Elective for Juniors and Seniors, three times a week.
 Credit, 3 semester hours.